-I’ve had a fear of water since an incident in the second grade taught me that trusting 7-year-olds with your life in a YMCA pool was a fool’s game for everyone involved.
-It’s a rule I follow to this day, but for decades, this fear that I had been stuck with actually changed and morphed with my personality as someone who “doesn’t like to swim”.
+I’ve had hydrophobia since an incident in the second grade taught me a fundamental lesson: trusting 7-year-olds with your life in a YMCA pool is a quick way to die.
+The circumstances were trivial, but the “lesson” was rooted in my psyche well into adulthood.
+For decades, this fear I was stuck with morphed with my personality into the mindset of someone who doesn’t like fun, someone who “doesn’t like to swim”.
 Like okay girl.
-You’re sooo cool.

-The catalyst for making a change last year boiled down to a unique set of circumstances to have a tropical family vacation.
-If I took hold of it, I could take advantage of the beautiful location and enjoy myself!
-I had hope that if I could just combat this, there could actually be like, joy and like, happiness on the other side!
-What a concept!
+The catalyst for making a change in September 2024 last year was a rare opportunity to have a tropical overseas family vacation for the first time ever.
+The mental images of enjoying beautiful weather and sun felt incomplete without any water of any kind.
+I had hope that if I could combat the fear, there could actually be joy and happiness on the other side!

-Something in me was ready to make change and I basically understood that if I could do the work for myself, it would actively make my life better, and the thought of that… didn’t change a dang thing.
+The registration for the next session of beginner swim classes was completed, my payment info was entered, but I just couldn’t hit “Submit”.
+Something in me was ready to make change and understood that if I did the work, I could actively improve my life and the thought of that… didn’t change a dang thing.
 I was still scared.
+I had the resolve, but the stomach butterflies fluttered regardless.

-But.
-I did eventually end up in lessons.
-So I must have discovered something.
+But I did end up in swim lessons.
+So there must be learning in the plot.

 Who did 7-year-old me want to be as an adult?